klarakucerova/wp-skeleton/README.md

 # WordPress Skeleton Theme

 ## About:
-This theme has been developed with Underscores by Automattic as base: [http://underscores.me/](http://underscores.me/)
+This skeleton theme has been developed with [Underscores](http://underscores.me/) by Automattic as base and SASS build tools.

 ## SASS setup: